vim-diesel/new-service/README.md

 ## Configuration

 - Only place config allowed to be read from is main.go
+  - We don't pass config around in our program.

 - All configuration should have a default value that at bare minimum works in dev environment